Why I’m not that worried about microplastics (yet)

 Another study found an average of 20 microplastic particles per 10g of human stool 16.

-No direct health effects were measured or linked to this finding and like the placenta study, there is potential for sample contamination during collection or analysis.
+No health effects were measured or linked to this finding and like the placenta study, there is potential for sample contamination during collection or analysis.

 Microplastics found in human blood 💉